yimyom/odroid-xu4-setup/README.md

 - install an external USB drive and have it automounted (for Kodi or Mame for example),
 - install and configure Mame and use it from Kodi
 - install and configure a joystick for Mame
+- create a swapfile to add extra virtual memory to your system
 - remove software and services which are not necessary and use memory and CPU cycle for nothing
-- add firewall rules to set up the web connection for Kodi and use one of the many Android/iOS apps to control Kodi
-- create a swapfile to add extra virtual memory to your system

 Everything can be done either by connecting to your ODroid XU4 with `ssh` or on the screen directly (you'll need a keyboard).
 If you want to connect on the screen directly, after rebooting your ODroid XU4 on Kodi, you can press `Ctrl+Alt+F1` to switch to a terminal (text screen).
 At any time, you can go back to Kodi by pressing `Alt+F7`.